ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 # Introduction

 The WebSocket protocol specifies that all frames sent from the client to the server must be masked {{!RFC6455}}.
 This was introduced as a protection against a possible attack on the infrastructure described in {{Section 10.3 of !RFC6455}}.
-The attack can be performed on intermediaries, such as proxies and it could cause cache poisoning.
-Using end-to-end encryption, the attack can be mitigated without the use of masking.
-This is because every intermediary will be denied access to the unencrypted traffic, which prevents the caching attack.
-The masking has been made mandatory for the connection using TLS to protect the infrastructure that is behind TLS terminating proxies.
+The attack can be performed on intermediaries, such as caching proxies.
+The affected intermediaries interpret data sent after the WebSocket upgrade handshake as a new request and cache it according to the hostname only.
+The attacker would send specially crafted WebSocket messages that will be interpreted as a new request by the intermediaries and cached according to the hostname chosen by the attacker.
+This leads to cache poisoning.

+If end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic, but this does not protect against the attack because the attacker has access to TLS keys and can craft WebSocket messages that after encryption look like a cleartext HTTP request.
+For the attack to succeed when an encrypted connection is used the following is needed:

+* the caching proxies described above would cache content from the encrypted connection, on port 443, as plain text which is highly unlikely, and

+* clients would need to access otherwise HTTPS capable site using insecure HTTP.
+Considering existing techniques, e.g. HSTS {{!RFC6797}} this is less likely to affect many users.

+Considering that the upgrade mechanism is widely use now, therefore many intermediaries have adopted it and that it is highly unlikely that the attack would succeed if an encrypted connection is used, we propose to disable masking if end-to-end encryption is used.
+Removing masking will remove unnecessary processing.

 This specification introduces a WebSocket extension that disables the masking of frames sent from the client to the server.
 The support for the extension